HyperspaceAlmanac/HyperspaceAlmanac.github.io/README.md

 # Disclaimer:
 # This is a project for making a portfolio website
-This is not my official website, and is mainly for educational purposes of attempting to create a professional looking portfolio website.
+This website is mainly for educational purposes where it will have limited information and is a snapshot of my progress.
+I will still try to keep it as professional as possible, and keep on improving it.

-I will be trying to make it as professional as possible, but some aspects such as projects are just place holders and not actual projects that I have done (they will be labeled as such).
+Some aspects such as some of the projects are place holders (they will be labeled as such) so that I can get more practice with website layout.
 I will limit the contact information shared to places that already link to this github repo.

 # Brief overiew